Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

-{ From the proof of \eqref{eq:ld-lambda-1} we can also derive the typical structure of $\G(n,p)$ conditioned on the atypical event that its largest eigenvalue is large.
+{ \corA{When $\al=0$ Theorem \ref{thm:eig-main} can be strengthened to derive the typical structure of $\G(n,p)$ conditioned on the atypical event that its largest eigenvalue is large}.
 In particular, we obtain the following result.
-For ease in writing, let us introduce the following notation: For $\delta, \xi>0$ we set
+For ease in writing, let us introduce the following notation: For $\delta, \xi>0$ and $\G_n \subset K_n$ we set